How to Control Dallisgrass in North Texas Lawns

 Manual Removal – If caught early, you can pull up dallisgrass by hand—just be sure to get the entire root—easier to do when the soil is moist.
 But for larger patches hand-pulling is not practical, since the weed has deep roots and rebounds fast.

 Cultural Lawn Care – A healthy lawn is your best defense.
 Mow properly, water deeply (but infrequently), and fertilize on schedule.
-Aeration in the fall can also help.
+Aeration in the spring or fall can also help.
 For reliable support, explore our North Texas lawn fertilization services to boost your grass’s health and weed resistance.

 Partner With Professionals Who Know North Texas Lawns